 This can be anything from elementary and secondary schooling to vocational and technical training for adults.

 Private schooling is an investment, and many states require that that investment is protected.

-For this reason, private schools must often obtain a private school surety bond in order to protect the people who are paying that tuition in the event that the school closes unexpectedly.
+For this reason, private schools must often obtain a private school surety bond to protect the people who are paying that tuition in the event that the school closes unexpectedly.

 How much does a private school bond cost?